TheArkive/IronToolbar_ahk2/README.md

 </details>

 Please let me know if you have any suggestions for different ways of handling things.
 And please note that not using `easyMode` has not be thuroughly tested yet.

+## Easy Mode
+Please read the rest of the docs above and study the included script example for appropriate context, especially if you want to deviate from "easyMode".

+By default, `tb.easyMode := true` and will apply the following Styles/ExStyles automatically:
+* Flat Style (TBSTYLE_FLAT) - for toolbar\
+Makes separators appear as bars.
+* List Style (TBSTYLE_LIST) - for toolbar\
+Makes text appear to the right of the icon.
+* MixedButtons (TBSTYLE_EX_MIXEDBUTTONS) - for toolbar\
+Hides all button text, except for buttons that have the TBSTYLE_SHOWTEXT style.
+* AutoSize Style (TBSTYLE_AUTOSIZE) - for buttons\
+Causes the buttons with this style to automatically resize according to the displayed icon, text, and whether or not button text should be displayed.
+* ShowText Style (TBSTYLE_SHOWTEXT) - for buttons if `icon:-1` is specified on button creation\
+This is a shorthand in easy mode to create a text button with no icon.
+* Enabled State (TBSTATE_ENABED) - for buttons
+* Wrap State (TBSTATE_WRAP) for buttons / Vert Style (CSS_VERT) for toolbar if toolbar is oriented with LEFT or RIGHT\
+Orienting the toolbar with LEFT or RIGHT can be done by specifying "Left" or "Right" as one of the styles when calling `tb.New()`, or when calling `tb.Position(pos)` where `pos` is a string set to "Left" or "Right".
+Conversely TBSTATE_WRAP and CSS_VERT are removed when calling `tb.Position(pos)` where `pos` is set to "Top" or "Bottom".